reiryuki/AOSP-soundfx-Remover-Magisk-Module/README.md

 # AOSP soundfx Remover Magisk Module

 ## Descriptions
-- Removes all or some standard AOSP system soundfx (except proxy, visualizer, downmix, dynamics_processing, and audio_pre_processing)
+- Removes stock AOSP system soundfx (except proxy, visualizer, downmix, dynamics_processing, and audio_pre_processing)
 - Makes your audio mod sounds clearer
-- Removes MusicFX AOSP and AudioFX LineageOS
+- Removes stock MusicFX AOSP and AudioFX LineageOS
 - Not be able to use most of EQ from Play Store that is using AOSP system soundfx
 - AOSP soundfx is exist in every ROMs and vendors, not only in AOSP based ROM